 I asked on social media for what my colleagues and peers deemed traits of a highly skilled therapist.
 Thanks a lot to all my peers and colleagues who participated.
 Below is an amended list of suggestions:

-A highly skilled therapist bases their clinical reasoning upon the current scientific knowledge of pain and adheres to a comprehensive multifactorial view of pain and that pain is a unique human experience.
+Highly skilled therapist bases their clinical reasoning upon the current scientific knowledge of pain and adheres to a comprehensive multifactorial view of pain, and that pain is a unique human experience.

 A highly skilled therapist recognizes that if you work with humans, you are working with psychology (whether you like it or not).

-A highly skilled therapist is a master communicator and recognizes that communication is a powerful means to facilitate belief- and behavior change also that listening is therapy in its own right.
+A highly skilled therapist is a master communicator and recognizes that communication is a powerful means to facilitate belief- and behavior change and that listening is therapy in its own right.

 A highly skilled therapist does not utilize education and counseling strategies that directly or indirectly increase the perceived threat or fear associated with pain and does not perpetuate myths or base their clinical judgment on unproven or false traditionalist beliefs.

-A highly skilled therapist only uses treatments and modalities that are biological plausibility; this is the bare minimum required.
+A highly skilled therapist only uses treatments and modalities that are biologically plausibility; this is the bare minimum required.
 Treatments and modalities used cannot be at odds with current research.